realwugang/use-event-listener/README.md

 # @hooooks/use-event-listener

-A custom React Hook that provides a declarative useEventListener.
+A custom React Hook that provides a declarative useEventListener with native event binding.

+原生事件绑定hook

 ## Installation